vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 hidden: false
 ---

-## Minimum requirements
+## Minimum Requirements

 We officially support the two latest major iOS versions.
 You can try older versions but there are no guarantees it will work as expected.

 _Note:_ The Sinch SDK library uses Automatic Reference Counting (ARC).
 However, it can still be used in non-ARC projects.

-## Note on Sinch.framework file size vs. linked size
+## Note on Sinch.framework File Size vs. Linked Size

 The _Sinch.framework_ file includes a FAT-binary containing the architectures _armv7_, _arm64_, _x86_64_.
 When linking an application target against the _Sinch.framework_ targeting an iOS device, it will add a approximately 6Mb per _arm_ slice.